News & Media

 Financing Contingency: FAQs

-Our Analyzing the Financing Contingency article series takes a closer look at the Florida Realtors/Florida Bar financing contingency.
+Our Analyzing the Financing Contingency series takes a closer look at the Florida Realtors/Florida Bar financing contingency.
 The first article (which ran in June) provided an overview of the contingency and showed how the rights and obligations of parties shift as a contract progresses down different paths.
 The second article (in July) covered defined terms in the financing contingency.
 This article will look at the FAQs.

 ORLANDO, Fla. – Following all of the moving parts of a financing contingency can be confusing.
 Let’s take a closer look at the contingency found in the Florida Realtors®/Florida Bar contracts.

 This is the third and final installment covering the Florida Realtors/Florida Bar financing contingency.
-The first articleprovides an overview of the contingency and shows how the rights and obligations of the parties shift as the contract progresses down different paths.
+The first article provides an overview of the contingency and shows how the rights and obligations of the parties shift as the contract progresses down different paths.
 The second article reviewed terms that are defined in a specific way for the contract.

 This article will cover a few frequently asked questions on the Florida Realtors Legal Hotline.